shrinivaskane/go-dsa/backtracking/README.md

 ## Application

 Backtracking is widely used to solve board games and computers use it to select their next moves.
-Furthermore, the backtracking technique is also applied to graphs and trees through the use of [Depth First Search](../graph/graph#depth-first-search---dfs).
+Furthermore, the backtracking technique is also applied to graphs and trees using [Depth First Search](../graph/graph#depth-first-search---dfs).
 It also has applications in object detection and image processing.

 ## Rehearsal